BindBC/bindbc-sdl/README.md

 dependency "bindbc-sdl" version="~>1.3.0"
 ```

 By default, BindBC-SDL is configured to compile as a dynamic binding that is not BetterC-compatible.
-If you prefer static bindings or need BetterC compatibility, they can be enabled via `subConfigurations`.
-For configuration naming, see [Configurations](#configurations).
+If you prefer static bindings or need BetterC compatibility, they can be enabled via `subConfigurations` in your dub configuration file.
+For configuration naming & more details, see [Configurations](#configurations).

 Example __dub.json__
 ```json